How to deal with a Diesel Spill?

 The exact action to be taken will depend on the extent of the diesel spillage (i.e. whether this is 100ml or 1,000 litres).
 The general procedure to follow is the following:

-The leak or spill should be stopped by properly qualified and equipped personnel — if this can be done safely.
-Turn off nozzles or valves from the leaking container if it can be done safely.
+Properly qualified and equipped personnel should safely stop the leak or spill.
+Turn off nozzles or valves from the leaking container.
 Use a wooden plug, bolt, band or putty on a puncture-type hole.

 If the spill or leak cannot be stopped, catch the flowing liquid using whatever is available.
 Spreading absorbent material (including sand, sawdust, wood chips, synthetic absorbent pads can stop the flow and soak up the diesel spillage.
 It is also possible to use “solidifiers” which are powders or liquids, which react with the diesel turning it into a rubbery substance.